SaverioNapolitano/dsa/README.md

 # fundamentals-of-computer-science-II
-Some exercises in C for the Fundamentals of Computer Science II and Lab. exam
+Some exercises in C for the Fundamentals of Computer Science II exam

 ## Table of contents
 * [book](#Book)